-TH2171-TH2172 Theory Pedagogy 1 & 2 2 hrs weekly/2 credits per semester
+TH2171-TH2172 Theory Pedagogy 1 & 2

-This course is a study of principles, methods, and materials in the teaching of music theory on the adult level.
+This course is a study of principles, methods, and materials in the teaching of music theoryon the adult level.
 It requires observation and practice teaching.

 TH2240 Italian Voices

 Focusing exclusively on Italian vocal music, this course will explore how the diverse Italian musical tradition changed, and developed throughout the centuries, from the Renaissance to the present.
 The course will show how the inevitable changes in the style did not prevent the Italian music to keep certain constant elements.
 These specific elements allow the listeners to find a peculiar quality, in the Italian Renaissance, and Baroque polyphony, in the Classical and Romantic Italian Opera, until the eclectic approach to vocal writing in the Italian contemporary music.